RyanTheShaw/SimpleEmailService/README.md

 ## Assumptions made during development

 - The requirements doc mentioned exposing CRUD operations against these shapes, but it didn't specifically request a dedicated controller for just the Email records.
-As the email records are able to be adjusted by the parent, I decided to simply implement the `ContactController`.
+As the email records are able to be adjusted through the parent `Contact` shape, I decided to simply implement only the `ContactController`.

 - Birth date range for searching didn't mention inclusive / exclusive, so I made the decision to make it inclusive.